expo/expo/docs/pages/tutorial/initialize-app.md

 <Terminal cmd={['$ npx expo install react-native-web@~0.18.7 react-dom@18.0.0 @expo/webpack-config@^0.17.0']} />

 > If you have initialized your app with the starter template, you can skip this step.
+These dependencies are already installed in the template.

 Before running the above installation command, make sure to terminate `npx expo start` if it is already running the development server.